 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers" (ASC 606).
 The standard, as subsequently amended, is intended to clarify the principles for recognizing revenue for U.S. GAAP by creating a new Topic 606, "Revenue from Contracts with Customers".
 This guidance supersedes the revenue recognition requirements in ASC 605, "Revenue Recognition", and supersedes some cost guidance included in Subtopic 605-35, "Revenue Recognition-Construction-Type and Production-Type Contracts".
 The core principle of the accounting standard is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those good or services.
 The amendments should be applied by either (1) retrospectively to each prior reporting period presented; or (2) retrospectively with the cumulative effect of initially applying this ASU recognized at the date of initial application.
 The new guidance is effective for fiscal years beginning after December 15, 2017, which, for the Company, means the fiscal year beginning January 1, 2018.
-The Company is currently evaluating the new guidance to determine the impact it will have on its consolidated financial statements.
+The Company is currently conducting its analysis of the impact of the guidance on its consolidated financial statements and has a project plan in place to evaluate the implementation of the guidance.
+As part of this evaluation, the Company is assessing the new guidance as it applies to revenue recognized and revenues that the Company is eligible to receive in future periods under its collaboration agreements including upfront fees, research support payments, milestone payments, and royalties.
+The Company will be in a position to present the qualitative and quantitative impact of this new standard in its annual consolidated financial statements.